rercek/Q_sensor-review/README.md

 ### ESP32-C6 multi sensors

 5 Q_sensors were ordered:
-- 2 Q_sensors v2.1 on [Tindie](https://www.tindie.com/products/adz1122/esp32-c6-multi-sensor-co2-voc-imu/) with a SDC40 or SDC41 module (**no laser marking on the sensor!**, see [datasheet][https://sensirion.com/media/documents/48C4B7FB/64C134E7/Sensirion_SCD4x_Datasheet.pdf] page 24) directly soldered on the Q_senor PCB
+- 2 Q_sensors v2.1 on [Tindie](https://www.tindie.com/products/adz1122/esp32-c6-multi-sensor-co2-voc-imu/) with a SDC40 or SDC41 module (**no laser marking on the sensor!**, see [datasheet][https://sensirion.com/media/documents/48C4B7FB/64C134E7/Sensirion_SCD4x_Datasheet.pdf] page 24) directly soldered on the Q_sensor PCB
-- 3 Q_sensors v2.2 on [Aliexpress](https://fr.aliexpress.com/item/1005007922381128.html) with laser maked SDC40 module.
+- 3 Q_sensors v2.2 on [Aliexpress](https://fr.aliexpress.com/item/1005007922381128.html), each, with a laser marked SDC40 module.

-**Please note that both Q_sensors v2.1 had some ground connections issues with the PCB that were corrected and one Q_sensor v2.2 had power supply issues on the PCB (brownout detector triggered and was unusable!)**
+**Please note that both Q_sensors v2.1 had some ground connections issues with the PCB that were corrected and one Q_sensor v2.2 had power supply issues on the PCB (brownout detector triggered) and was unusable!**

-All Q_sensors wered modified to add a Onewire bus on GPIO 9 (BOOT) (see picture below) with a pull-up 4.7k resistor below the PCB in order to connect up to 5 DS18B20, usually with 5m length (max 4x5m & 1x1m), by using a JST-8PIN connector on Header H6.
+All Q_sensors wered modified to add a Onewire bus on GPIO 9 (BOOT) (see picture below) with a pull-up 4.7k resistor below the PCB in order to connect up to 5 DS18B20, usually with 5m cable length (max 4x5m & 1x1m), by using a JST-8PIN connector on Header H6.
 A second onewire bus GPIO 1 on one of the Q_sensor v2.2 was also added in order to increase the number of DS18B20 to max 8 DS18B50 (usually 5-6) with 5m cables because there were too much reading errors with only one bus connecting 5 DS18B20 probes.

 ![Q_sensor OneWire](./images/Q_sensor_OneWire.png)

-Please note that the Q_sensor also contains a light sensor (BH1750 lux measurement), a radar for presence detection (BS5820), a VOC sensor (AGS10) and an IMU (QMI8658C) that are not analyzed in this review.
+Please note that the Q_sensor also contains a light sensor (BH1750 lux measurement), a radar for presence detection (BS5820), a VOC sensor (AGS10) and an IMU (QMI8658C) that were not analyzed for this review.

 ### Other devices